treejadey/blog/posts/intro-and-rights.md

 # Introduction

-Hi, I'm treuks.
+Hi, I'm treejadey.
 I use she/her pronouns, I'm Ukrainian and also transgender, which is considered to be rare for all the wrong reasons.
 So I guess, let's talk about why.